michalxst/ML_MNIST-Digit_Recognition/README.md

 - [x] Saving calculated weights and biases to a file (to skip future training)
 - [x] Confusion matrix

 Model trained on 10000 epochs, with a 0.1 training rate.
-Model accuracy 97.13%.
+Model accuracy: 97.13%.